-The opinions expressed herein are based on an analysis of existing laws, regulations, rulings and court decisions and cover certain matters not directly addressed by such authorities.
+The opinions expressed herein are based upon an analysis of existing laws, regulations, rulings and court decisions and cover certain matters not directly addressed by such authorities.
 Such opinions may be affected by actions taken or omitted or events occurring after the date hereof.
-We have not undertaken to determine, or to inform any person, whether any such actions are taken or omitted or events do occur or whether any other matters come to our attention after the date hereof.
-We call attention to the fact that the obligations of the Department, the security provided therefor, as contained in the Series 2015A Bonds and the Indenture, may be subject to general principles of equity which permit the exercise of judicial discretion, and are subject to the provisions of applicable bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium or similar laws relating to or affecting the enforcement of creditors' rights generally, now or hereafter in effect, and to the limitations on legal remedies against charter cities in the State of California.
-We express no opinion with respect to any indemnification, contribution, penalty, choice of law, choice of forum, choice of venue, waiver or severability provisions contained in the Series 2015A Bonds or the Indenture.
-We have not undertaken any responsibility for the accuracy, completeness or fairness of the Official Statement dated September 30, 2015, or any other offering material relating to the Series 2015A Bonds and express no opinion relating thereto.
+We have neither undertaken to determine, nor to inform any person, whether any such actions are taken or omitted or events do occur or whether any other matters come to our attention after the date hereof.
+We call attention to the fact that the rights and obligations under the Series 2016 Bonds, the Indenture and the Tax Certificate may be subject to (i) any applicable bankruptcy, reorganization, insolvency, reorganization, arrangement, moratorium or similar laws affecting creditors' rights generally (including, without limitation, fraudulent conveyance laws), (ii) general principles of equity, including without limitation, concepts of materiality, reasonableness, good faith and fair dealing and the possible unavailability of specific performance or injunctive relief, regardless of whether considered in a proceeding in equity or at law, (iii) the exercise of judicial discretion in appropriate cases, (iv) the limitations on legal remedies imposed on actions against public entities in the State of California, and (v) the application of California laws relating to conflicts of interest to which public entities are subject.
+We express no opinion as to any provision in the Indenture, the Tax Certificate or the Series 2016 Bonds with respect to the priority of any pledge or security interest, indemnification, or governing law.
+We undertake no responsibility for the accuracy, completeness or fairness of the Official Statement or other offering material relating to the Series 2016 Bonds and express no opinion with respect thereto in this letter.